gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 The server and client are based on `ssl_server.c` and `ssl_client1.c` example programs shipped with mbedTLS.
-We modified them to allow using RA-TLS flows if the programs are given the command-line argument `epid`/`dcap`.
+We modified them to allow using RA-TLS flows if the programs are given the command-line argument `epid`/`dcap`/`maa`.
 In particular, the server uses a self-signed RA-TLS cert with the SGX quote embedded in it via `ra_tls_create_key_and_crt()`.
 The client uses an RA-TLS verification callback to verify the server RA-TLS certificate via `ra_tls_verify_callback()`.

-This example uses the RA-TLS libraries `ra_tls_attest.so` for server and `ra_tls_verify_epid.so`/ `ra_tls_verify_dcap.so` for client.
-These libraries are installed together with Gramine (for DCAP version, you need `meson setup ...
--Ddcap=enabled`).
-Additionally, mbedTLS libraries are required to correctly run RA-TLS, the client, and the server.
+This example uses the RA-TLS libraries `ra_tls_attest.so` for server and `ra_tls_verify_epid.so` / `ra_tls_verify_dcap.so` / `ra_tls_verify_maa.so` for
+client.
+These libraries are installed together with Gramine (for DCAP and MAA versions, you need `meson setup ...  -Ddcap=enabled`).
+Additionally, mbedTLS libraries are required.

 For ECDSA/DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.

+For MAA attestation, the server must run on the Azure cloud, and the client must have internet access to the MAA attestation provider service.

-The current example works with both EPID (IAS) and ECDSA (DCAP) remote attestation schemes.
+The current example works with both EPID and ECDSA/DCAP SGX quote formats.
+The current example supports:
+- the IAS-based attestation scheme for EPID quotes,
+- the DCAP-based attestation scheme for DCAP quotes,
+- the MAA-based attestation scheme for DCAP quotes.

 For more documentation, refer to https://gramine.readthedocs.io/en/latest/attestation.html.

 ## RA-TLS server

 The server is supposed to run in the SGX enclave with Gramine and RA-TLS dlopen-loaded.
-If RA-TLS library `ra_tls_attest.so` is not requested by user via `epid`/`dcap` command-line argument, the server falls back to using normal X.509 PKI flows (specified as `native` command-line argument).
+If RA-TLS library `ra_tls_attest.so` is not requested by user via `epid`/`dcap`/`maa` command-line argument, the server falls back to using normal X.509 PKI flows (specified as `native` command-line argument).

 If server is run with more command-line arguments (the only important thing is to have at least one additional argument), then the server will maliciously